 It was concluded that testosterone therapy does not increase prostate cancer incidence or BPH/LUTS progression compared to matched untreated men.7 Prostate cancer incidence rates in RHYME were similar to rates reported in large population studies and with findings from other single country registries.
 PSA levels were minimally affected and slight improvements in voiding symptoms were seen in men on testosterone therapy.7

 The RHYME study clearly confirms findings from previous studies showing that testosterone therapy does not increase risk for adverse prostate outcomes.
-A recent study showed that 1 year of testosterone therapy with testosterone injections in hypogonadal men (age range 42-70 years) – which raised testosterone levels from 6.2 nmol/L (178 ng/dL) to 17.2 nmol/L (496 ng/dL) - did not affect PSA levels, prostate volume and maximal urinary flow rate.15 This study also suggests that testosterone therapy does not pose a risk for prostate cancer development because there were no significant differences in prostate histology after testosterone therapy.15
+A recent study showed that 1 year of testosterone therapy with testosterone undecanoate in hypogonadal men (age range 42-70 years) – which raised testosterone levels from 6.2 nmol/L (178 ng/dL) to 17.2 nmol/L (496 ng/dL) - did not affect PSA levels, prostate volume and maximal urinary flow rate.15 This study also suggests that testosterone therapy does not pose a risk for prostate cancer development because there were no significant differences in prostate histology after testosterone therapy.15

 It should be noted that the achieved level of 17.2 nmol/L is the trough level, i.e. the testosterone level at its lowest point right before the next injection.
 The peak levels were not measured, but are likely >30 nmol/L (865 ng/dL) in most patients during the second week after each injection.
 Other research shows that even higher testosterone levels do not raise PSA levels significantly.
 For example, a dose-response study of up to 600 mg of testosterone enanthate weekly for 20 weeks found no significant change in PSA levels.16 In this study, total and free testosterone levels increased from 21.9 nmol/L (632 ng/dL) and 185 pmol/L (64 pg/mL) to 40 nmol/L (2370 ng/dL) and 793 pmol/L (275 pg/mL), respectively.
-The lack of change in PSA levels despite a large elevation in testosterone levels can be explained by the saturation model, which postulates that within the normal range of testosterone levels, prostate cells are saturated and unresponsive to further increases in testosterone concentration.
-We covered this in-depth in a previous editorial “Testosterone and Prostate Cancer - a paradigm shift”.
+The lack of change in PSA levels despite such a large elevation in testosterone levels can be explained by the saturation model, which postulates that within the normal range of testosterone levels, prostate cells are saturated and unresponsive to further increases in testosterone concentration.
+We covered this in-depth in a previous editorial “Testosterone and prostate cancer - a paradigm shift”.

-New trials indicate that severe LUTS may not be absolute contraindications to testosterone therapy.16 Multiple RCTs all show that testosterone therapy in patients with LUTS does not worsen LUTS symptoms – measured by the validated International Prostate Symptom Score (IPSS) questionnaire – compared to placebo.17-22 Even in men with severe LUTS, no differences in IPSS were seen in men receiving testosterone therapy vs. placebo.22 Notably, there was a small improvement in IPSS scores in the testosterone-treated group.22 In a registry study, testosterone therapy was interrupted due to reimbursement issues after more than 5 years of treatment.
+New trials indicate that severe LUTS may not be absolute contraindications to testosterone therapy.17 Multiple RCTs all show that testosterone therapy in patients with LUTS does not worsen LUTS symptoms – measured by the validated International Prostate Symptom Score (IPSS) questionnaire – compared to placebo.18-23 Even in men with severe LUTS, no differences in IPSS were seen in men receiving testosterone therapy vs. placebo.23 Notably, there was a small improvement in IPSS scores in the testosterone-treated group.23 In a registry study, testosterone therapy was interrupted due to reimbursement issues after more than 5 years of treatment.
 During treatment, there was a steady improvement of IPSS, supported by objective findings such as reductions in residual voiding volume and bladder wall thickness.
-Soon after treatment intermission, all three parameters worsened significantly and started improving again after resumption of testosterone therapy.23
+Soon after treatment intermission, all three parameters worsened significantly and started improving again after resumption of testosterone therapy.24

 In the RHYME study, testosterone prescriptions were mostly for topical gels (68%) or injectables (31%), with only 2% receiving orally administered.
 The lack of adverse prostate events concurs with a previous meta-analysis which concluded that testosterone therapy has no clinically significant adverse impact on prostate cancer incidence among men regardless of administration method.14